Year 5 Summer

 Welcome from the Year 5 team.
 We've got plenty of exciting learning experiences planned for you all and can't wait to get started!

 There are lots of ways in which you can support children's learning outside of school.
-All Fairholme children have access to MyMaths (online maths homework), Times Tables Rock Stars and Bug Club (online books and comics) for free!
+All Fairholme children have access to Purple Mash, MyMaths (online maths homework), Times Tables Rock Stars and Bug Club (online books and comics) for free!
 Please ask your class teacher if you do not have log-in details for either of these sites.

 We've also put together a list of brilliant websites and books, full of fun games, quizzes and facts, that you may want to look at with your children.
 They're a great way to spend a fun half-hour that could also help to build on their learning in class.